 Surgical Removal of Oral Melanoma Cancer Cells

 Canine cancer specialists will likely perform a CT scan to figure out the precise location of your dog’s oral tumor.
-The CT scan will also help the specialists understand if there is only one concerning lump or multiple oral tumors.
+The CT scan will also help the specialists understand if there is only one concerning lump or multiple malignant tumors.

 Removing the cancerous cells is helpful but it doesn't eradicate all of the cancer because it is a metastatic disease - at this point, it has already moved to other parts of the body by way of the local lymph nodes.
 When cancer metastasizes, it often invades surrounding local lymph nodes, which then naturally move to other internal systems and organs, spreading the cancerous cells as they go.